yilmazcabuk/stremio-shell-ng/README.md

 For web rendering, we use the native WebView2, which is Chromium based but shipped as a part of Windows 10: therefore we do not need to ship our own "distribution" of Chromium.

-Finally, this should be a lot more reliable as it uses a much simper and more native overall architecture.
+Finally, this should be a lot more reliable as it uses a much simpler and more native overall architecture.